 - Alcohol ingestion in the fasting state

-Whether the gallbladder has been perforated or it has completely ruptured, it is imperative to have an emergency surgical treatment.
+Whether you’re suffering from a gallbladder rupture or a perforation, it is imperative to have an emergency surgical treatment.

-Whatever the chosen mode of treatment may be, early diagnosis and standard testing is critical for timely medical response.
+Whatever the chosen mode of treatment may be, early diagnosis and standard testing are critical for timely medical response.

 - Akhan, O., Akıncı, D., & Özmen, M. N. (2002).
 Percutaneous cholecystostomy.
 European journal of radiology, 43(3), 229-236.